core-wg/oscore/draft-ietf-core-object-security.md

 ## Supporting Proxy Operations {#supp-proxy-op}

-CoAP is designed to work with intermediaries reading and/or changing CoAP message fields and performing supporting operations in constrained environments, e.g. forwarding and cross-protocol translations.
+CoAP is designed to work with intermediaries reading and/or changing CoAP message fields to perform supporting operations in constrained environments, e.g. forwarding and cross-protocol translations.

 Securing CoAP on transport layer protects the entire message between the endpoints in which case CoAP proxy operations are not possible.
 In order to enable proxy operations, security on transport layer needs to be terminated at the proxy in which case the CoAP message in its entirety is unprotected in the proxy.